cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | Definition: If one event is a prologue to another, it leads to it. [序曲]
 | Usage: Civil unrest in a few isolated villages became the prologue to widerspread rebellion.
 |
-| cartography
-| Definition: The activity of making map.
-|
 | elide
 | Definition: If you elide something, especially a distinction, you leave it out or ignore it.
 | Usage: These habits of thinking elide the difference between what is common and what is normal.
 | Definition: In linguistics, if you elide a word, you do not pronounce or write fully.
 | Usage: He complained about BBC announcers eliding their words.
 | Synonyms: omit, ignore, contract
-|
-| on the fly
-| Definition: (of an addition or modification in computing) Carried out during the running of a program without interruption.
-| Definition: If you do something on the fly, you do it quickly, without thinking about it or planning it in advance.
-| Usage: These people can make decisions on the fly and don’t have to phone home to their boss. [便宜行事]
 |
 | repository
 | Definition: A repository is a place where something is kept safely.